krohatgi-2025/krohatgi-2025.github.io/README.md

 # krohatgi-2025.github.io

 Hey all!
 My name is **Karishma Rohatgi**, and I am an aspiring data analyst/engineer with an AI/ML focus.
+I have a B.S. in Biomedical Engineering and an M.S. in Biomedical Data Analytics from the University of Southern California.

 This portfolio showcases a selection of engineering, analytics, and machine learning projects I’ve completed throughout my academic and early professional career.

 Below is a quick overview of the major projects featured on this site.